 In 1998, Guerin released his first album, The Winds of the New Land, featuring Peter Martin on piano, Nicholas Payton on trumpet, Donald Edwards on drums, and Mark Whitfield on guitar.
 The record was acclaimed for its innovative style of composition and arrangement.
 JazzReview called it "a literal piece of art", while the New Orleans Magazine named Guerin a Contemporary Jazz All-Star.
 He followed up with an album from the Roland Guerin Sextet, Live at the Blue Note, released by Half Note Records, and released 4 more successful albums in the following decade.

-Guerin joined the Allen Toussaint Band in 2009, touring and performing with Toussaint until his passing in 2015.
+Guerin joined the Allen Toussaint Band in 2008, touring and performing with Toussaint until his passing in 2015.
 During the time with Toussaint, Guerin found his way back to his musical roots.
 Integrating American folk melodies, blues, zydeco, African rhythms, and rock with jazz soloing and orchestral arrangements, Guerin creates an entirely new and singular musical experience.
+Shortly afterwards Guerin was asked to join the band of legendary Dr John and soon after to become his last Musical Director.